8ta4/say/DONTREADME.md

 But I also want to keep things snappy with the manual trigger aiming for sub-second latency.

 From my experience, if the audio is 1 minute or less, the transcription API usually responds in under a second.
 But if the audio is 2 minutes or longer, the latency can extend to 1 second or more.
 And that's on a North American gigabit connection.

+The 1.5 second pause was statistically derived from storytelling and interview pause durations.

+The choice of a 1.5-second pause was statistically derived from storytelling and interview pause durations.
+[The mean pause duration in storytelling is 0.94 seconds (standard deviation: 0.23 seconds; sample size: 437), while in interviews it's 0.53 seconds (standard deviation: 0.06 seconds; sample size: 69)](https://www.researchgate.net/profile/Richard-Wiese-2/publication/257239931_The_Use_of_Time_in_Storytelling/links/00b4952d7b579ab2ac000000/The-Use-of-Time-in-Storytelling.pdf#page=11).

+I chose the storytelling pause duration.

+> Why was storytelling chosen ?

+I chose storytelling because its pause duration is longer, and I wanted to err on the side of caution to avoid cutting off mid-sentence.

+I used this nifty [script](https://stackoverflow.com/a/63706587/21856904) to compute a one-sided tolerance interval with 99% coverage and a 99% confidence level.

+> Why not use a confidence interval?

+Confidence intervals are great for estimating the mean, but a tolerance interval covers a specified proportion of the population, which is better for making sure we capture most of your speech accurately.

+> Why 99% and not 95%?

+I want to be safe and avoid cutting off your words in the middle.

 ### Transcription